mibarannikov/board/ReadMe.md

 RequestBody: {"userId":" ", "departmentId":"", "title": "", "message":""}

-#Task update
+### Task update

-This endpoint renew a task to the Board.
+This endpoint renews a task to the Board.

 HTTP Request